 Style with reason

 There are many different animation styles and each one has its own feeling to a brand or campaign.
-The decision of style should come with strategy in hand.
+The decision of style should come with a strategy in hand.
 What makes sense?
 What has meaning?
 What helps tell the story?
 When creating a style, every element in the design should mean something and a strategy should be used to help navigate that design to the brand qualities and message.

 People often come to us wanting a certain style of animation without reason or purpose simply because they recently saw something that “looks cool” and they want that.
-Maybe they’re right and that’s the best possible solution for what they need but when we develop a strategy we can determine the best solutions for a brand/message and act confidently.
+Maybe they’re right and that’s the best possible solution for what they need, but when we develop a strategy we can determine the best solutions for a brand/message and act confidently.

 Written by Matt Vojacek